LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/guess/README.md

 #### Part 3

 Most likely, you've been using a `while` loop so far.
 Let's now refactor, and use a `for` loop instead, just for kicks.
 Write another program in a file called `guessfive.c`, which behaves exactly like `guess5`, but is implemented with a `for` loop.
 (But if you did use a `for` loop in `guess5`, then use a `while` loop here.)

+*You can grab a copy of these instructions from the CS50x Wiki <a href="https://github.com/Launch-Code/cs50x-live-2016/wiki/Module-1#class-2-studio-guess" target="_blank">here</a>.
+They are formatted as comments so that you can put it at the top of your program in the CS50 IDE.
+Remember the compiler ignores any comments, so this won't affect your program!
+You can start writing your code right after the comments.